 DAY 7-Feb 15: Activities in Ka’anapali area (BD)

 No trip to Hawaii would be complete without a little “hang loose” time.
 We take a break today from our usually full WAI itinerary in favor of letting you call the shots.
 Soak up some rays on the beach; shop ’til you drop; enjoy a chance to snorkel; join an excursion to see the view from atop Haleakala, the massive volcano that forms most of Maui; or book a drive on the famous Road to Hana.
 The concierge at our hotel will be happy to help make your plans or give you more ideas for enjoying Maui.
-And if you’d like a little more challenging Hawaiian adventure, join us for one of the Challenge walks on Maui.
-This would be an all-day experience involving transport to one of Maui’s two highly rated, but difficult trekking trails.
-Details and cost to be announced.
 Later this evening, we enjoy a fun and relaxing Farewell Dinner together at our hotel.

 DAY 8-Feb 16: Depart from Maui (B)